jart/js2-closure/README.md

 #### `(js2-closure-fix)`

-Fix the goog.require statements for the current buffer.
+Fix the goog.require statements in the current buffer.

-This assumes that all the requires are in one place and sorted, without indentation or blank lines.
+This function assumes that all the requires are in one place and sorted, without indentation or blank lines.
 If you don't have any requires, they'll be added after your provide statements.
 If you don't have those, then this routine will fail.

 Effort was also made to avoid needlessly modifying the buffer, since syntax coloring might take some time to kick back in.

-#### `(js2-closure-reload)`

-Load precomputed list of provided namespaces into memory.
+This will automatically load `js2-closure-provides-file` into memory if it was modified or not yet loaded.

 #### `(js2-closure-save-hook)`

 Global save hook to invoke `js2-closure-fix` if in `js2-mode`.

+To use this feature, add it to `before-save-hook`.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">